Don't Wake Me Up

 "Frodo told us what he saw, but now I'm more interested in your side of the story."
 Aragorn's voice draws every eye and then directs them to me.
 Boromir seems particularly interested in my odd actions, and I suspect he is looking for a reason to distrust me.
 Then again, he does not know much about me and could just be confused.

 "Aragorn, I need to speak to you privately."
 I speak quietly, looking up at him.
 He nods and politely asks to have a few minutes alone to talk with me.
-The rest of the group accepts his word and leaves, Legolas giving me an odd look before he goes.

 "I don't know what happened.
 Lately I have been having dreams of a warrior.
 A woman named Alessia and when I came here, Galadriel confirmed the dreams to be true.
 Alessia is the one who brought me here, because her spirit cannot rest until she has been avenged.
 I think that she took over and acted on her own, though I was not aware that she could do that."
 Aragorn nods as I speak, thinking it over.